-Frank R. Hecht - Co-Chairperson
+Frank R. Hecht - Chairperson

 As a retired employee of the Pima County Sheriff’s Department and the Tohono O’dham Nation, he brings 45 years of Corrections and Public Safety experience.
 As the past President for the American Jail Association, he was recognized as Corrections Administrator of the Year.
 He is recognized as a national consultant in the area of organizational leadership and management, and brings his experience and knowledge in managing a multicultural organization.

-Vanessa Garcia - Executive Assistant
+Vanessa Garcia - Co-Chairperson

 Vanessa holds a degree in Education and is currently employed by a local school district in Pima County.
 She recently earned an Eller Executive Management Nonprofit Leadership & Management Certificate, and is currently working towards her master’s Degree in Organizational Leadership.
 Her professional experience includes nonprofit work in Community Development, Workforce Development, Case Management, and working with At Risk Youth.
 She has taught in alternative education school settings, developed and coordinated GED and literacy programs in correctional settings, and coordinated college and career readiness programs.
 With her passion for serving others and wanting to make a difference in the community through positive change and advocacy, she is grateful to have an opportunity to serve her community in this capacity.

-Joseph Delgado - Treasurer
+Joseph Delgado - Committee Member

 Joseph was born and raised in Tucson, AZ, graduating from Flowing Wells High School in 2017.
 In 2021, Joseph graduated from the University of Arizona with a Major in Accounting and a Minor in Spanish.